 - Pommel glass break or strike surface.

 The new Bravo Company Colonel appears to be an excellent selection as a duty fighting knife.
-I like the over-angled grip design that specifically assists with devastating punches while also helping to conceal the knife during carry.
-The G10 handles should have more than enough grip texture, and the fore finger grip hole is particularly well designed for the intended use.
+I like the over-angled grip design that specifically assists with devastating punches while also helping to conceal the knife during carrying.
+The G10 handles should have more than enough grip texture, and the forefinger grip hole is particularly well designed for the intended use.

 The Colonel is not a traditional duty knife, by any means.
 I would not select this knife for many of the other routine chores that come up during duty.
 For instance; cutting through boxes, cutting seatbelts, scrapping fraudulent license plate stickers off, or other related tasks are better suited to a straight blade knife, whether fixed or folding.
 The CRKT Acquisition knife that we posted on here, would be a much better option for routine knife uses.
 The Colonel is a defensive knife (deadly force), and should be used as such in my opinion.

 The biggest concern for me with the Colonel is one shared by our very own Randall, posted here on his own ThinBlueFlorida blog.
 That concern is a sheath that has very simple tension retention, and not some form of locking mechanism.
 This is not to talk down on GCode sheaths, which I have heard are very good.
 It simply recognizes the particular needs of police officers.
 Randall reviewed of the KA-BAR TDI knife, very popular with law enforcement for the same reasons the Colonel has appeal – it’s easily concealed behind duty belt gear, and has a great potential in standard fighting techniques.